Short film, tributes mark memorable Jackie Robinson Day across MLB

 The Athletics also posted a video to their Twitter account, writing “Black.
 Lives.
 Matter.”

-Betts decided not to play in Wednesday’s game, but planned to support his teammates.
+Betts decided not to play in Wednesday’s game but planned to support his teammates.
 The team instead supported Betts, and played a doubleheader against San Francisco on Thursday.

-Clayton Kershaw, who pitched six scoreless innings in Game 1 of the doubleheader, lent strong support to the only Black player on the Dodgers.
+Clayton Kershaw, who pitched six scoreless innings in Game 1 of the doubleheader, offered his support to the only Black player on the Dodgers.

 “As a White player on this team … how do we show support?
 What’s something tangible that we can do to help our Black brothers on this team?”
 Kershaw said.
 “Once Mookie said that he wasn’t going to play that really started our conversation as a team of what we could do to support that.”